UofT-DSI/team_project/02_instructional_team/markdown_slides/02_project_execution.md

     * What are the risks and uncertainties?
     * What methods and technologies will you use?

-4. Assign data cleaning and analysis tasks to team members.
+4. Assign tasks such as data cleaning and exploratory analysis to team members.

 ---

 # Team Goals for Today

-Conduct a practise stand-up with your team!
+5. Conduct a practise stand-up with your team!
 You should each be able to talk about:

 * What you worked on yesterday.
 * What you are planning to do today.